Uzoma Emenike: Career

-Uzoma Emenike started her career in the foreign affairs in 1992 working with the Nigerian Ministry of Foreign Affairs.
+Uzoma Emenike started her career in foreign affairs in 1992 working with the Nigerian Ministry of Foreign Affairs.
 She worked in the Protocol and Africa Department in the foreign ministry.
 In 1992, she was transferred to the Nigerian Embassy in Abidjan, Ivory Coast where she served for six years.
 In 1998, after her return from Ivory Coast she was designated to different departments in the Ministry of Foreign Affairs where she represented Nigeria in bilateral and multilateral missions abroad.

 In 2002, Emenike left the Foreign service for the private sector and started working as a management consultant.
 In 2016, President Buhari submitted her name to the senate for confirmation and screening as non-career ambassador.
 On 30 August 2017 she arrived in Ireland to resume duty as Nigerian Ambassador to Ireland following her confirmation from the Senate of Nigeria.
 She was the Nigerian Ambassador to Ireland until her reassignment as Nigerian Ambassador to United States in 2021.